 Let’s face the facts, we LOVE to buy clothes.
-In 2018, Americans were averaging sixty-eight new items of clothing per year (Fashionopolis).
+For Americans clothing consumption has doubled since the 2000s.

 Between sweater weather and shorts season, our closets tend to fill up.
 Online shopping has made it easier to find trendy and affordable clothes at the click of a button.

 Luckily, as our consumption has increased, so has our interest in being better consumers.
 A study published in Forbes Magazine found that 87% of Americans surveyed said they would be interested in buying products with social and environmental benefits if given the chance.
 Across the board, shoppers are looking for companies to do more to protect the world we live in.